OWASP/www-project-ai-security-and-privacy-guide/owaspaiexchange.md

   Links to standards:
   * Not covered yet in ISO/IEC standards - probably part of ongoing 27090 work.

 * DETECTADVERSARIAL.
 Implement tools to detect specific evasions e.g. patches in images.
-TODO elaborate on detector subnetworks in Annex C of ENISA 2021.
-(Datascience)
+TODOGROUP elaborate on detector subnetworks in Annex C of ENISA 2021.
+And [MagNet](https://arxiv.org/abs/1705.09064).
+And [DefenseGAN](https://arxiv.org/abs/1805.06605).
+And [Local intrinsic dimensionality](https://www.ijcai.org/proceedings/2021/0437.pdf) (Datascience)

   Links to standards:
   * Not covered yet in ISO/IEC standards - probably part of ongoing 27090 work.
 TODOGROUP: covered anywhere else?